finos/community/docs/journey/Engage.md

 ## Meet the Community!
 Why not joining a Project or a SIG online Meeting?
 Browse the [FINOS Community Calendar](https://www.finos.org/finos-community-calendar) and know all of our project or SIG meetings are open to anyone and free to attend.

 Ready to meet the Community at large, online or in person?
-Take a look at our [recurring meetups schedule](/docs/growing-your-project-community/meetups) and our [Events](https://www.finos.org/hosted-events) , including our flagship event the [Open Source in Finance Forum](https://events.linuxfoundation.org/open-source-finance-forum/), the global event solely dedicated to open source in financial services.
+Take a look at our [recurring meetups schedule](/docs/growing-your-project-community/meetups) and our [Events](https://www.finos.org/hosted-events), including our flagship event the [Open Source in Finance Forum](https://events.linuxfoundation.org/open-source-finance-forum/), the global event solely dedicated to open source in financial services.

 ## Mailing Lists
-FINOS Mailing list concentrate a significant amount of FINOS activity; see below a list of the most active FINOS community wide and project specific mailing lists.
-Lists are mostly hosted on Google Groups (**Google Login required**).
+FINOS mailing lists are a key channel for community activity.
+Below is a list of commonly used foundation-wide and project-specific mailing lists.
+Most lists are hosted on Google Groups (**Google login required** for web access).

 > In order to subscribe to any of the FINOS-wide or project-specific mailing lists, you can either send an email to `<list-name>+subscribe@finos.org` or
 > visit the web archive link on Google Group.
 Please note that the latter option may be blocked by some financial services organizations.
 For example, to